apache/spark/docs/running-on-yarn.md

 the shuffle service is not always compatible with other versions of Spark.
 YARN versions since 2.9.0 support the ability to run shuffle services within an isolated classloader (see [YARN-4577](https://issues.apache.org/jira/browse/YARN-4577)), meaning multiple Spark versions can coexist within a single NodeManager.
+There is an issue [YARN-11053](https://issues.apache.org/jira/browse/YARN-11053) of YARN isolated classloader which has been addressed in YARN 3.3.2/3.4.0, you need to explicitly set `yarn.nodemanager.aux-services.<service-name>.system-classes` to some classes other than Spark shuffle service classes as a workaround for the former versions.
 The `yarn.nodemanager.aux-services.<service-name>.classpath` and, starting from YARN 2.10.2/3.1.1/3.2.0, `yarn.nodemanager.aux-services.<service-name>.remote-classpath` options can be used to configure this.
 In addition to setting up separate classpaths, it's necessary to ensure the two versions